 Heart Valve Disease

 As its name suggests, heart valve disease occurs when your heart valves are not working properly.
-Unfortunately, there are people who experience this sickness before birth.
-In addition, there are still no studies that have proven the actual cause of this disease.
+Unfortunately, some people experience this sickness before birth.
+Also, there are still no studies that have proven the actual cause of this disease.

 These are just some of the well-known heart diseases.
 Others that you might encounter are rheumatic heart disease, inflammatory heart disease, and hypertensive heart disease.
 Heart disease symptoms may vary depending on the complication.
 It may be a damaged artery or a damaged heart valve.
 Just as the cause of these illnesses is different from one another.